 Lancer, Pajero, Triton, Outlander – these are probably the most widely recognized flag bearers of Mitsubishi.
 That's not surprising.
 These models brought honour to the Japanese carmaker by winning countless titles in FIA's World Rally Championships.

 Mitsubishi has one of the most established reputations in the car-making industry and is head-to-head with other equally-known car names.
-Yet it remains one of the more affordable brands on the market, which is one of the advantages of buying a Mitsubishi.
+It remains one of the more affordable brands on the market, which is one of the advantages of buying a Mitsubishi.

 Auto replacement parts fall under three major categories, they are — genuine, original equipment manufacturer (OEM), and aftermarket.
-Let’s discuss each category thoroughly.
+Let's discuss each group thoroughly.

 What are genuine Mitsubishi parts?

-Genuine car parts are the same exact parts that came with your car when it rolled off from the car dealership.
-They will arrive to you with all the markings, packaging, and documentation.
+Genuine car parts are the same parts that came with your car when it rolled off from the car dealership.
+They will arrive at you with all the markings, packaging, and documentation.

-- Assured performance and quality – it carries Mitsubishi’s guarantee that it is a genuine part and, as such, will perform as the original did.
+- Assured performance and quality – it carries Mitsubishi's guarantee that it is an authentic part and, as such, will perform as the original did.